mwbowers/mwbowers.github.io/manuals/datagate/on-sql-server/dg-on-sql-server-overview.md

 DataGate (DG) connects .NET clients with MS SQL Server.
 The concepts surfaced by the DG API are based on the IBM i database ISAM style record level access.
 The DG client is delivered in the ASNA.QSys.DataGate.Client .NET assembly.

-There are two protocols used by the DG client:
+There are two implementations, both available on the ASNA.QSys.DataGate.Client .NET assembly, of the DG client:
-1. The DG client communicates directly with SQL Server via ADO.NET.
+1. _DataGate Linear_ communicates directly with SQL Server via ADO.NET.
-2. The DG client communicates with a DataGate server via TCP/IP using its own proprietary protocol. [^1]
+2. _DataLink_ communicates with a DataGate Server via TCP/IP using its own proprietary protocol.
+The server is implemented as _DataGate for SQL Server_ (DSS) [^1]

 Most .NET 5.0 utilize the ADO.NET based protocol.